10th November 2020

-Hyde Park is popular not only with the city’s student community, but with young professionals renting and first time buyers alike.
-Hyde Park is adjacent to Leeds University, hence popular with students, but it is on the fringe of the city centre and close to the hospitals, making it an ideal spot for those wanting a short commute to work.
+Living in Leeds’ Hyde Park is popular not only with the city’s student community, but with young professionals and first time buyers.
+While it’s adjacent to Leeds University, hence popular with students, Hyde Park is on the fringe of Leeds city centre – ideal for a short commute to work!

 Throughout the year there is a weekly Parkrun in Woodhouse Moor, starting at 9am each Saturday at the entrance by the junction of Clarendon Road and Moorland Road.

 Hyde Park is also home to the largest mosque in the city, Leeds Grand Mosque.
 There’s also a Hindu Temple, two Anglican churches and nearby Our Lady of Lourdes Church.

 As a busy vibrant area with so many amenities and things to do, it’s no wonder living in Hyde Park appeals to so many Leeds residents!

 The area is close to Burley Park Train Station and benefits from regular buses to and from Leeds city centre.
 Buses run though Woodhouse Lane or alternatively, the 56 service stops along Queens Road and Moorland Road.